jatintiwari/jatintiwari.github.io/thoughts/src/markdown/web-enabled-cv.md

 ### Two column layout for Screen Media

 I am using `flex-box` as a basic layout of my resume.
-Left column which has my experience and right column has skills.
-As the experience is much more verbose than the skills 😜, I have divided the page layout in 7:3 widths.
+The left column has my experience and right column has skills.
+As my experience is much more verbose than the skills 😜, I have divided the page layout in 7:3 widths.

 <div align="center">
   <Image desc="Web view" width="70" alt="Web View" src="https://user-images.githubusercontent.com/10477804/177324990-e6feacf4-54c2-4c00-9b1c-a1d6bf79e76d.png"/>